Christmas 2021 Lanercost priory

 As well as carols for the audience there were additionally two hilarious versions of ‘The Twelve Days of Christmas’.
 Anthony Peacock sang Peter Medhurst’s ‘The First Day after Christmas’ in his beautiful tenor voice.
 It would however have helped the audience enormously to have had the words as much of the hilarity got lost without a microphone.
 Jonathan Millican with microphone gave a side-splitting monologue performance of Frank Kelly’s ‘Twelve Days of Christmas’, brought the house down.

 All in all the bumper audience was treated to a bumper concert which from the pathos of exquisitely contemplative singing in Faure’s Requiem to the syncopated and dextrous singing of John Hewitt’s ‘Ragtime Carol’.
 The choir certainly did their retiring conductor proud with their sterling performance.
 Anthony Peacock went out on a deserved high!
-Tonight’s organist, Ed Taylor is the choir’s next Musical Director
+Tonight’s organist, Edward Taylor is the choir’s next Musical Director

 Christmas Concert 2019